Cairngorm Mountain via Coire an t-Sneachda

 Walk Route Description

 In winter conditions the possibilities for walkers and mountaineers in the Cairngorms are endless providing a real arctic challenge.
 The Northern Corries are within easy reach from the Coire na Ciste Ski Centre and consist of a huge ridge containing two Munros stretching from east to west.
+Without snow and ice this route provides an excellent route to Cairngorm's summit with clear paths and one steepest ascent out of the corrie.

 This route includes a grade one winter climb and should only be undertaken by those competent to do so.
 It is passable without ropes, but two ice axes, crampons and great care is needed as the area is prone to avalanche conditions between October and April.
 A stop at the ranger station is well worthwhile where advice on the risk assessment that day can be obtained.
 The station is located in the ski centre car park.